bmourad01/lang-n-change/README.md

 - `ref.tr` adds mutable references and other imperative-style features to a functional language.
 - `subtyping.tr` adds algorithmic subtyping for a functional language (excludes width/row-subtyping).

+### Gradualizer

+The `gradualizer/` directory contains algorithms for adding gradual typing to a functional language.
+It is based on the methodologies described in [3] and [4].

+- `gradual_static.tr` generates the static semantics (type system), including the Cast Calculus.
+- `gradual_dynamic.tr` generates the dynamic semantics with elimination forms for the `cast` operator.

 ## Compiling to λProlog

 Run `./lprolog <.lan>`.
 The generated `.mod` and `.sig` files are created in the directory `lp/<name of .lan>/` and compiled/linked using Teyjus (`tjcc` and `tjlink`, respectively; note that these are assumed to be visible from your `PATH` environment variable).